nuitrcs/intro_quest_workshop/README.md

 [Training and Workshops](http://www.it.northwestern.edu/research/campus-events/index.html) available through Research Computing

-Learn about [DataCamp](http://www.it.northwestern.edu/research/campus-events/data-camp.html), providing on-line classes in R, Python and Data Science.
+Learn about [DataCamp](http://www.it.northwestern.edu/research/campus-events/data-camp.html), providing on-line classes in R, Python and Data Science

-Information on [Research Computing](http://www.it.northwestern.edu/research/)and how to request a consultation (it's free!)
+Information on [Research Computing](http://www.it.northwestern.edu/research/) and how we can help with your computational research needs